LikeCarpacho/Cryptography-Math-AI-ML-Portfolio/Project_Movie_Ratings_VPG_MangoDB_MapReduce/README.md

-# Project Movie Ratings VPG MangoDB MapReduce 04.2023
+# Project Movie Ratings VPG MangoDB MapReduce Hadoop 04.2023

-This project demonstrates how to use Hadoop with MapReduce in a local mode on Linux Ubuntu  to calculate average movie ratings.
+1. This project demonstrates how to use Hadoop with MapReduce in a local mode on Linux Ubuntu  to calculate average movie ratings.
+2. Then after preprocessing it computes the similarity between movies based on their genres, tags, or user ratings.
+The Map function emits pairs of movie IDs and their associated features, while the Reduce function computes a similarity score between the pairs.
+3. Then it shows how to set up MongoDB database
+4. Creates Reinforcement Learning environment
+5. Implements the VPG agent using PyTorch and Numpy
+6. Evaluates the VPG agent
+7. Compute performance metrics using MapReduce
+8. Stores and tracks the agent's performance in MongoDB:

 ## Installing JDK20, Hadoop and needed dependencies
 1. Download JDK20 or newer from Oracle.com: